cunnie/docs/ghetto_raid.md

 We use an 80G file for our `bonnie++` tests.

-### Background / Setup
+#### 0.1 iSCSI Setup
 Our FreeNAS server provides storage (data store) via iSCSI to VMs running on our ESXi server.
 This post does not cover setting up iSCSI and accessing it from ESXi; however, Steve Erdman has written such a blog post, "[Connecting FreeNAS 9.2 iSCSI to ESXi 5.5 Hypervisor and performing VM Guest Backups](http://www.erdmanor.com/blog/connecting-freenas-9-2-iscsi-esxi-5-5-hypervisor-performing-vm-guest-backups/)"

-### Measurement over iSCSI
+#### 0.2 iSCSI and the exclusion of Native Performance
 Although we have measured the native performance of our NAS (i.e. we have run `bonnie++` directly on our NAS, bypassing the limitation of our 1Gbe interface), we don't find those numbers terribly meaningful.
 We are interested in real-world performance of VMs whose data store is on the NAS and which is mounted via iSCSI.

-#### Untuned Numbers, Theoretical Maximums
+#### 0.3 Untuned Numbers and Upper Bounds
-We want to know what our theoretical maximums are; this will be important as we progress in our tuning&mdash;once we hit an upper bound for a given metric, there's no point in additional tuning for that metric.
+We want to know what our upper bounds are; this will be important as we progress in our tuning&mdash;once we hit an theoretical maximum for a given metric, there's no point in additional tuning for that metric.

 The 1Gb ethernet interface places a hard limit on our sequential read and write performance: 111MB/s.